-You might wonder, which streaming will strains more, your CPU or GPU?
-Actually, if you stream, it will use both CPU and GPU resources.
+You might wonder, which part of your PC is strained more when you are streaming, your CPU or GPU?
+Actually, live streaming will use both CPU and GPU resources.
 Streaming will take at least one of the core and your GPU needs to process the rendered data of your game

-Each streaming codec will result in different video quality. x264 will provide the best quality at the expense of heavy load on your CPU.
+Each streaming codec will result in different video quality. x264 will provide the best quality at the expense of a heavy load on your CPU.
 GPU streaming codec, with the right setting, can give 80-95% quality of what x264 will without straining your PC

-Now, what you should choose?
+Now, what streaming encoding should you choose?

 The advantage of using a CPU for your video encoding is it will give you the best picture and video quality right off the bat.
-The disadvantage is it will utilize a lot of your CPU resource, lowering your PC in-game FPS.
+The disadvantage is it will utilize a lot of your CPU resources lowering your PC in-game FPS.

 - Super Fast